aegiswp/theme/README.md

 Aeon is a hybrid theme that combines performance with a robust, lightweight React and Vanilla JS foundation.
 On the other hand, Flexbox turns it into a fully responsive, flexible, and easy-to-extend theme that pursues to deliver quality over quantity.

+The best coding standards empower it, making it an ideal theme for building scalable sites, from personal blogs to professional portfolios and mid- to large-business websites.

 ### Getting Started with Aeon